 A few months ago I was asked to bring donuts to a church youth activity.
 It seemed like an easy enough task.
 However, I didn’t budget my time well that day and I found myself in a pinch.
 I had only a few minutes for purchase and delivery, and wouldn’t you know it, the line at the donut shop curled around the store lobby and out the door.

-It turned out this was National Donut Day–a day of which I was heretofore unaware.
+It turned out this was National Donut Day–a celebration of which I was heretofore unaware.

 I quickly weighed my options and decided the safest thing to do would be to stay put.
 I mean what if there was a run on all the donuts in town?
 The line inched forward and finally it was my turn.
 I smiled amiably at the cashier.
 She responded brusquely.
 She was there to get the job done, not to be friendly.
 Somewhat deflated by her rudeness, I ordered the donuts which she skillfully arranged in newly folded boxes.

 After I paid, the cashier immediately turned to the next customer.
 I tried to get her attention because she hadn’t given me a receipt.
-(I was going to be reimbursed for those donuts, darn it!)
 Her response was curt and emotionless.
 If I had wanted a receipt, I should have asked for it in advance.
 Now it was simply too late.
 Would I kindly let her get on with assisting other customers.

 The circumstance seemed overwhelming to me on that particular day, and because I was already late in delivering the donuts, I got into my car and drove away.

 It is quite likely that you have heard the beautiful words of Scottish theologian Ian Maclaren: